xansec/picoCTF/README.md

 ## Project Overview

 This project is broken down into a few discrete components that compose to build a robust and full featured CTF platform.
-Specifically the project is consists of the following:
+Specifically the project consists of the following:

 1. [picoCTF-web](./picoCTF-web).
 The website and all APIs.